New Orleans mayor holds weekly news conference

-The mayor is expected to discuss public safety, administrative priorities, the city’s tourism and cultural industries and more.
+Cantrell will discuss public safety, the city’s upcoming 2024 budget season, quality of life and more.

-The conference is scheduled to begin at 11:00 a.m.
-Watch it livestreamed here.
+The conference is expected to begin at 11:00 a.m.
+See it livestreamed here.

 Stay updated with the latest news, weather, and sports by downloading the WGNO app on the Apple or Google Play store and subscribing to the WGNO newsletter.